What I Owe to Nature

 Even now when I feel panicked and overwhelmed, I run to the door.
 Something within me shouts to go outside to feel better.
 I find the nearest green space and breathe it in.
 I focus my attention on the newly-formed buds on previously barren trees, and I reassess.
 Seeing nature emerge from sidewalks despite civilization’s best effort reminds me that I, too, can thrive despite obstacles.

 This is what nature has given to me.
-Through childhood, school, relocation and work, I have found purpose and direction walking through fields with fireflies.
+Through childhood, school, relocation, and work, I have found purpose and direction walking through fields with fireflies.
 But even in my beloved West Virginia, those magical hills that provide me perspective are being flattened for industry.
 We owe them more than that.
 I owe them more than that.

 I am indebted beyond measure to my sanctuary of greenery and open space, and I bet I’m not alone.
-For every child who collects rocks or flowers for his/her parent, for every family planning picnics and hikes, for all the kids playing baseball or soccer from dawn to dusk and for every person like me who gains clarity from nature, we have an obligation to protect it.
+For every child who collects rocks or flowers for their parent, for every family planning picnics and hikes, for all the kids playing baseball or soccer from dawn to dusk, and for every person like me who gains clarity from nature, we have an obligation to protect it.

 We can’t halt civilization, nor should we try, but we can make more intentional and long-term decisions.
 We can develop better recycling programs in the communities that still lack them.
 We can volunteer to do park clean-ups and protect wildlife habitats.
 We can work toward more renewable resources and cleaner energy.
 We can replant what has been cut down and remain cognizant of what’s been taken already.